Break-Even Calculator

 What Is a Break-Even Point?

-The break-even point is where a business's total revenue equals its total costs — the threshold between loss and profit.
-Below the break-even point, you are losing money.
-Above it, you are generating profit.
-Every business owner, entrepreneur, and product manager should know their break-even point before launching.
+The break-even point is where a business's total revenue equals its total costs — the exact threshold between loss and profit.
+Below the break-even point, you are losing money on every period of operation, even if individual unit sales are profitable.
+Above it, every additional unit sold generates net profit.
+Every business owner, entrepreneur, and product manager should know their break-even point before launching or making significant cost commitments.

-Break-even analysis is especially valuable when pricing a new product, evaluating a new business venture, deciding whether to add a product line, or determining how many sales you need to justify a marketing spend.
+Break-even analysis is especially valuable when pricing a new product, evaluating a new business venture, deciding whether to add a product line, assessing a potential rent increase, or determining how many sales a marketing campaign must generate to pay for itself.
+It converts a complex business question — "can we make money at this price?" — into a clear, answerable number.

 The break-even calculation uses three inputs:

-- Fixed Costs (FC): Costs that do not change with production volume (rent, salaries, insurance)
+- Fixed Costs (FC): Costs that do not change with production volume — rent, salaries, insurance, software subscriptions, equipment lease payments

-- Variable Cost per Unit (VC): Costs that scale with each unit produced (materials, packaging, commissions)
+- Variable Cost per Unit (VC): Costs that scale with each unit produced or sold — materials, packaging, commissions, per-unit shipping

 Break-Even Units = Fixed Costs ÷ Contribution Margin